muchdogesec/feeds2stix/processors/blocklist_de/README.md

 ## Github action

-The processor should also be linked to a Github action that downloads data from the feed every 24 hours (after feed update schedule)
+The processor is linked to a Github action that downloads data from the feed every 24 hours at 06:00 UTC.

-The issue with this feed is `created` and `modified` times are not included in the feed.

-To solve this we need a GitHub action that has a CTX API key to see if object exists.

-If run in Github action mode, the script will do an additional check

-1. see if indicator exists in feed
-2. if:
-	* false: normal behaviour
-	* true: indicator / sco not submitted
+The workflow:
+1. Fetches IP addresses from https://lists.blocklist.de/lists/all.txt
+2. Converts IP addresses to STIX 2.1 bundle
+3. Uploads bundle to CTX via `helpers/upload.py`

-You need to set the following variables in the Github actions environment `cyberthreatexchange-updates`
+You need to set the following secrets and variables:

+**Secrets:**
-* `CYBERTHREATEXCHANGE_URL`: typically `https://api.cyberthreatexchange.com` (unless testing)
+* `CTX_BASE_URL`: typically `https://api.cyberthreatexchange.com` (unless testing)
-* `CYBERTHREATEXCHANGE_API_KEY`: for team that owns the feed ID selected
+* `CTX_API_KEY`: for team that owns the feed ID selected

+**Variables:**
-* `CYBERTHREATEXCHANGE_FEED_ID`: the feed ID
+* `BLOCKLIST_DE_FEED_ID`: the CTX feed ID for blocklist.de